Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Prohibits operating a drone less than 250 feet above ground level or within 100 horizontal feet of critical infrastructure facilities, or surveilling such facilities without authorization.
-Facilities must be fenced or posted with drone operation ban.
-Covered facilities: electrical generating stations, substations, switchyards, fuel and petroleum storage, chemical and rubber plants, correctional facilities, telecommunications facilities, ports and harbors, rail yards, gas plants, TV/radio transmission sites, pipelines, dams, air navigation facilities, military facilities, water treatment plants, reservoirs, hospitals, public safety buildings, government buildings, and state or local bridges.
-Exceptions for authorized workers and professionals performing authorized work.
+Prohibits operating a drone less than 250 feet above ground level or within 100 horizontal feet of critical infrastructure facilities, or using a drone to surveil such facilities, without authorization.
+Covered facilities include electrical generating facilities, substations, fuel and petroleum storage, chemical and rubber plants, correctional facilities, telecommunications facilities, ports and harbors, rail yards and freight terminals, gas plants, FCC-licensed broadcast transmission sites, pipelines, dams, air navigation facilities, military facilities, reservoirs, water and wastewater treatment plants, defense contractor facilities, government office buildings, hospitals, public safety buildings, and state or local bridges.
+Facilities must be fenced, physically barriered, or posted with drone-ban signage.

 View source